jabunce/bunce-fernandez-revilla-2022-growth-model/Growth_Analysis/analysis_height_mal/README.md

-# Analysis of male height using the 3-component composite model, the 5-component composite model, the JPA-1 model, and the SITAR model.
+# Analysis of male height using the 3-component composite model, the 5-component composite model, the JPA-1 model, and the SITAR model

 This makes Appendix Figures A.5, A.8, A.10, and A.17 - A.21.